wi5nia/TechnicalCommunityContent/DevOps/DevOps Ascend+/Session 2 - Starting DevOps/DEMO 2.2 - Continuous Integration/Demo 2.2.md

      > * Xamarin
      > * etc...
      >
-    > It's also possible to **specify single or multiple demand(s)** that the agent must meet in order to do the build.
+    > It' also possible to **specify a single or multiple demand(s)** that the agent must meet in order to the build.
 For example, MRP
-    > runs in Java so it is possible to ensure that java exists on the agent.
+    > runs in Java so it is possible ensure the that java exists on the agent.

     ![](<media/browse_general.png>)